ninawxy/HMMdata/README.md

 ##
 *Sample input files downloaded from the phmmer website, sample output files after E-value calculation, and sample matrix file can be found in this project.*

+*All sequence files being analyzed can be found in the branch called Dataset*